 - A vendor checklist will be given to every returning vendor before the start of each season.
 This must be filled out and signed before approval is given.
 Changes can only be made with approval from the Market Manager, so it is important that vendors list everything they intend to sell throughout the entire season.

-Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
-Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Weather Conditions: Look at the weather forecast for the area before you visit.
+Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.